-Recall this image (Figure 17.3) from sources of thoughts?
-The increasing abstraction, as painter Theodore van Doesburg moves away from immediate sensation, provides us with an analogue of the sensory abstraction in beginning of the concept elevator.
+Consider this image (Figure 17.3) from sources of thoughts.
+Notice the increasing abstraction, as painter Theodore van Doesburg moves away from immediate sensation.
+It’s an artistic interpretation of the sensory abstraction performed as an image rises in the concept elevator.

-Later in the concept elevator, the abstractions of sensation are used with memories, knowledge, and needs, desires, and fears to decide on actions.
+Similarly in the concept elevator, are abstractions of sensation associated with memories, knowledge, and needs, desires, and fears to decide on actions.
 At that point each abstraction blurs distinctions.

 Stops on Concept Elevator

 A model of the concept elevator is presented in Figure 17.4.
 It shows that particular bits of knowledge used in assembling a response to the current situation, are learned during particular stages of development.

 - Personal names as developed as a child, used for basic sensory objects